Jon-Flan/Analysis_of_UFC_Fights/README.md

 ```

 ### Merged Data Info
-The merged info is below before any initial visualization, cleaning, null handling, data type correction or feature creation<br>
+The merged info below is before any initial visualization, cleaning, null handling, data type correction or feature creation<br>
 Here we end up with 81 columns and 6350 rows.
-Each fight is broken out by the event basic details such as the event name and date,<br>
+Each fight is broken out by the events basic details such as the event name and date,<br>
-the winner/loser and how the fight ended.
-Then the each fighter details (Fighter 1 / Fighter 2) %& (F_1 / F_2) in the fight such as the<br>
+the winner/loser, and how the fight ended.
+Then each fight is broken down by each fighters details, denoted by (Fighter 1 / Fighter 2) and (F_1 / F_2),<br>
-strikes landed and thrown per body section,as well as position.
-Then the personal info such as height, stance DOB and reach.<br>
+details include the strikes landed and thrown per body section,as well as position, as well as personal info such as height, stance DOB and reach.<br>

 <img src="https://github.com/Jon-Flan/Analysis_of_UFC_Fights/blob/main/imgs/merged_not_cleaned_dtypes.PNG" width=50% height=100%>